 Familiarise yourself with diamond quality basics, but don’t get too hung up on the jargon – a trustworthy jeweller will help you find the best diamond grade for your budget.
 Want to learn more?
 Read our 5 Most Asked Diamond Questions.

 Small budget?
-Buy a cluster ring!
+Opt for a cluster ring

 3. The wedding ring